NoroffFEU/development-platforms/AWS-case-study.md

 <br>
 Costs can be both a significant advantage and disadvantage of cloud computing.

-* Complex and steep learning curve
-* Can be expensive

 ## Comparison

 #### AWS Amplify vs Azure Mobile apps

-Both AWS Amplify and Azure Mobile apps are cloud based platforms and offer similar services.
-Both supports popular frameworks, such as React Native, Xamarin, and Angular <br>

-However there are some differences too.
+Both AWS Amplify and Azure Mobile apps are cloud-based platforms and offer similar services.
+Both support popular frameworks, such as React Native, Xamarin, and Angular <However, there are some differences too.

 ###### Differences:
-1. Amplify offers tools for building a full-stack web application, while Azure Mobile apps only offers the backend services.
+1. Amplify offers tools for building a full-stack web application, while Azure Mobile apps only offer backend services.
-2. Amplify supports front-end frameworks like React Native and Angular, while Azure mobile apps integrates with client platforms, such as iOS, Android, and Windows, and it supports Xamarin and React Native.
+2. Amplify supports front-end frameworks like React Native and Angular, while Azure mobile apps integrate with client platforms, such as iOS, Android, and Windows, and it supports Xamarin and React Native.
 3. Pricing: AWS Amplify has a flexible pricing model that charges based on usage, while Azure Mobile Apps has a set pricing model that charges based on the number of API calls and data storage.
 4. Amplify provides a limited set of libraries, and UI components (see [Features](#features) for details) making it easier to get started while Mobile Apps provides a comprehensive set of features and services, but may require more setup and configuration compared to AWS Amplify.

 #### AWS Amplify vs Google Firebase

-Firebase was originally founded as an independent company, but was acquired by Google in 2014, and has since then been integrated with other services that they offer, such as Google CLoud Platform.
+Firebase was originally founded as an independent company, but was acquired by Google in 2014, and has since then been integrated with other services that they offer, such as the Google Cloud Platform.

 ###### Differences:
-1. Firebase is mostly geared towards Android users, and do not provide the same capabilities for IOS apps.
+1. Firebase is mostly geared toward Android users and does not provide the same capabilities for IOS apps.
-2. Firebase has been around for longer, and has a more extensive feature set.
+2. Firebase has been around for longer and has a more extensive feature set.
 3. Firebase is not yet as integrated into other cloud platform services as Amplify.

-## Summary

-AWS Amplify do take time to master, but will provide benefits once it is mastered. it provides developers with tools like authentications, notifications, and APIs.
+## SummaryAWS Amplify does take time to master but will provide benefits once it is mastered. it provides developers with tools like authentications, notifications, and APIs.
 Overall, AWS Amplify is a powerful tool for developers who want to build web and mobile apps quickly and easily.

 ### Credits